williamLyh/NLP_research_interviews/README.md

 - Character embedding: Char level embeddings.
 Limitations: Too fine-grained, which leads to long sequence and therefore expensive to train.
 - subword embedding: In the middle between char and word level.
 BPE, Byte Pair Encoding, can effectively balance the size of vocabulary and encoding step.
 Limitations: For a same word, there could be multiple subword combinations.

+## Word embedding
+- Word2vec: Skip-gram: Use the center word to predict context words.
+CBOW: Use context word to predict center word.
+- Word2vec vs glove: Word2vec base on local sliding window, while Glove is based on global cooccurance matrix.
+Therefore word2vec and learn on the fly.
+Word2vec has fixed weighted cross-entropy loss, while golve has changable weighted MSE loss.